 The four main elements of a strong mission statement include:

-Below is an example of a mission statement for teams.
+Below are examples of a mission statement for teams.

 “[Company name]’s operations team builds trust with colleagues and customers by producing high-quality workflow processes for current and upcoming products.
 These workflows and products help bring in leads to our site and storefronts as well as push the boundaries in our industry.